orange-morph/cactus-on-rails/cactus-on-rails/README.md

 * Image manipulation requires the installation of ImageMagick, to enable CarrierWave to work. for windows see https://sourceforge.net/projects/imagemagick/files/latest/download?source=files During installation, ensure that path setting option and C libs options are selected.
+Install to C:\ImageMagick.
-After installation of ImageMagick, open a console and run the following: set CPATH=C:\Program Files\ImageMagick-6.9.5-Q16-HDRI\include set LIBRARY_PATH=C:\Program Files\ImageMagick-6.9.5-Q16-HDRI\lib
+After installation of ImageMagick, open a console and run the following: set CPATH=C:\ImageMagick\include set LIBRARY_PATH=C:\ImageMagick\lib
 - both needed to set the paths for ImageMagick correctly.
 Then gem install mini_magick (below in bundle install) will take care of it Then all should work, as carrierwave is configured to use mini_magick for image processing.